|I recall an image like the following in a paper several decades ago on this subject:|

-When a user mode instruction accesses memory it logically relies on several segment nodes generally and actually relies on memory maps defined by the kernel and consulted by the hardware.
+When a user mode instruction accesses memory it may logically rely on several segment nodes and actually relies on memory maps produced by the kernel and consulted by the hardware.
 (Even more actually it relies on TLB entries but we ignore that detail here.)
 We say that the map entries depend on the segment nodes.
 Such nodes are pinned in RAM while there are map entries that depend on them.
 Data structures are maintained by the kernel that allow the kernel to quickly find and invalidate those map entries when the segment nodes are changed.
 (The TLB is (selectively) purged when map entries are invalidated.)

 Meters are somewhat easier.
 Prepared domains have a cache of time they may use, borrowed from superior meters.
 The kernel uses the backchain mechanism to find caches that become invalid due to cancelation by someone with a service key to a superior meter.

 This troubling observation suggests that rescinding need not be prompt in order to reproduce the behavior of Unix (or at least BSD).